GlassBricks/StagedBlueprintPlanning/mod-portal/readme.md

 The "Flexible Offshore Pump Placement" _startup setting_ enables placing offshore pumps in places not usually allowed.
 This may be useful in designing blueprints with offshore pumps, and is enabled by default.

+More complete tiles support may come in the future.

 ### Blueprints

 The "Blueprints" tab provides many settings for blueprint exporting.